 Deferred local revenues occur when collections of local revenues are higher or lower than the amount the board distributes to the charter schools.
 "Positive" deferred local revenues result when the amount of local revenues distributed by the school board is lower than the actual amount of local revenues collected.
 When the amount of local revenues distributed by the school board is higher than the actual amount of local revenues collected, "negative" deferred revenues result.
-The positive deferred local revenues due to the School for the year ended June 30, 2023 was \$328,940.
-The negative deferred local revenues due to the School for the year ended June 30, 2022 was \$50,615.
-The net amount of \$278,325 was recorded in accounts receivable-deferred local revenue on the Statement of Financial Position and was received subsequently to year end.
+The positive deferred local revenues due to the School for the years ended June 30, 2024 and 2023 was \$204,911 and \$278,325, respectively.